BetterUnborn/lonicam/README.md

 # About
-A baby monitor (video only).
-Based on RPi Cam Control project.

-## Features
-Based on on a Raspberry Pi Zero W, this runs a little web server that anyone in the WLAN can connect to.
-The Camera is infrared-capable, and the web UI offers a switch to enable some infrared lights to illuminate the scene.

-This comes with a casing that fits to the "Babyhimmel" over our daughter's child bed.

-In the end you can monitor your little one from any smartphone or computer (anything running a browser).
-It'll look like this:
+This project features a privacy-friendly baby monitor (video only) for the enthusiast.
+- Basis for it is a Raspberry Pi Zero with a camera
+- Embedded within a custom-created case
+- Only sends data in local network
+- Accessible with any device (only web browser is required)
+- Manual control of IR LEDs to illuminate picture in dark conditions

+We use this thing on a day-to-day base, it is mounted above our daughter's bed.
+If the power supply and cable is good, it runs very stable for weeks.
 ![Web UI preview](https://user-images.githubusercontent.com/71769938/99910862-c1323b80-2cf0-11eb-94f2-f7fca728151c.png)